DriesVerstraeten/Models/README.md

-# Structural-model
+# Models
-All structural calculations are made here
+All design calculations are made here

 The steps to make github work: